 War is one of the most harrowing and enigmatic experiences facing humanity.
 Often, it is seen as a series of events where young people with no prior grievances against each other are drawn into a deadly conflict, while those who actually foment the hatred and make the decisions remain safe and away from the front lines.
 A powerful quote that encapsulates this thought comes to us from an unexpected source: Erich Hartmann, a Nazi fighter pilot in World War II.

 Hartmann, known as the “Black Devil” among his Soviet adversaries, is paradoxically the author of these thought-provoking words.
-Behind his almost angelic appearance, Hartmann was responsible for shooting down 347 Soviet and 7 U.S. aircraft.
-Although there is no exact figure, it is estimated that he may have caused the death of more than 300 young men, men who, like him, were following orders.
+Behind his almost angelic appearance, Hartmann was responsible for the downing of 347 Soviet and 7 American aircraft.
+Although there is no exact figure, it is estimated that he may have caused the deaths of more than 300 young men who, like him, were following orders.

 La ironía de este mundo se hace evidente cuando consideramos que Hartmann, a pesar de sus acciones en el campo de batalla, era capaz de una introspección profunda sobre la naturaleza del conflicto humano.
 Las palabras de Hartmann nos llevan a reflexionar sobre cómo, a menudo, actuamos bajo creencias que no son realmente nuestras, sino que han sido implantadas en nosotros.
 Estas creencias pueden estar relacionadas con la pertenencia a un partido político, una región geográfica, un color de piel, un idioma o incluso una deidad.